 Let Common Sense Prevail

 So many people are concerned about contacting their home insurance company for anything outside of having to make a claim.
-Many assume that if they make an inquiry or notify, that they are going to be away, that their premiums are going to go up.
+Many assume that if they make an inquiry or notify, that they are going to be away, their premiums are going to go up.
 What they are forgetting about here is that it is their home and personal belongings that are the concern.

 The Insurance company is concerned about costs.
 But, the homeowner has to give some thought as to the potential loss of all their belongings.
 There are many items that simply cannot be replaced.
 So although the insurance companies are not thinking about your best interests, the demands that they are making do serve you well.